Svito-zar/Svito-zar.github.io/index.md

 I am working in the HealthTech project [EACare](http://www.csc.kth.se/cvap/EACare/), where we aim to develop a robot system to detect early signs of Dementia from the communicative behavior.
 My part is non-verbal behavior generation.

+Currently, I am doing an internship at Microsoft Research in Reading, the UK.
+I am working in the team led by Eric Sommerlade, collaborating with Alexandros Neophytou and Sunando Sengupta.
+The project is about eye gaze estimation to enable people who cannot move to use devices and is called [Enable](https://www.microsoft.com/en-us/research/group/enable/).

 <br>
 ### **Awards**